nizamphoenix/DataEngineering/README.md

 ### Loading data into BigQuery:-
-It is necessaray to load data into BigQuery as datasets before querying it if the data is not accessable to BigQuery, the data is loaded into a *new table or partition*; however, one may need **not load** data into BigQuery in scenarios like public datasets, shared datasets, federated data sources, logging files; an aside: log files can be exported to Cloud Storage, BigQuery, or Pub/Sub.
+It is necessaray to load data into BigQuery as datasets before querying it if the data is not accessable to BigQuery, the data is loaded into a *new table or partition*; however, one may need **not load** data into BigQuery in scenarios like public datasets, shared datasets, federated data sources, logging files.

+An aside:- log files can be exported to Cloud Storage, BigQuery, or Pub/Sub.

 BigQuery allows to load data from:-
   - Cloud Storage
-   - Google services like Ad Manager, Ads, YouTube
+  - Google services(SaaS) like Ad Manager, Ads, YouTube channel reports using
   - local machine
   - streaming inserts i.e. inserting one data instance at a time
   - DML inserts performing bulk inserts
   - Dataflow writes using BigQuery I/O transforms
 The supported file formats are CSV, Avro, Parquet, ORC, JSON, Firestore exports, Datastore exports.

 - When data is loaded into BigQuery, it is converted into columnar format, BigQuery's storage format.
 - BigQuery encodes data in UTF-8, if it can't then it represents the character by a �
 - Avro binary format is the *preferred* format for loading both compressed and uncompressed data; parquet, ORC are also good but not preferred; CSV,JSON are used if data is uncompressed and if bandwidth is less then compress with **gzip** only.
+- Schema auto-detection is available forJSON or CSV files but unavaibale for Avro files, ORC files, Parquet files, Datastore exports,Firestore exports.
+- **BigQuery Data transfer service** automatically schedules and manages recurring data loads into BigQuery from Cloud Storage, Google Saas, other vendors(Amazon S3), othe data warehouses.
+- Wildcard can be used to load multiple files from Cloud Storage, but this option is not available while loading files from local machine.